Patrik Atlason

 Patrik Snær Atlason (born 2 November 1994), known by his stage name Prettyboitjokkó, is an Icelandic musician and former footballer.

 Music career

 Patrik started his music career in 2021.
 In March 2024, his song Skína was selected as the Icelandic the song of the year in the pop, rock, hip-hop and electronic music category.

 Personal life

 Patrik's father is former national team player Atli Einarsson and his sister is footballer Nadía Atladóttir.
 His paternal grandfather was alpine skier and Olympian Einar Valur Kristjánsson and his maternal grandfather is businessman Helgi Vilhjálmsson, better known as Helgi í Góu, owner of food distributor Góa and the KFC restaurant chain in Iceland.
-His grandmother's father was american, her name was Patricia, and he is named after her.